gatsbyjs/gatsby/docs/docs/themes/shadowing.md

 ## How Much Shadowing is too Much Shadowing?

 If you find yourself shadowing a large number of components in a particular theme it might make sense to fork and modify the theme instead.
+The official themes support this pattern using a set of `-core` parent themes. `gatsby-theme-blog` relies on `gatsby-theme-blog-core` so you can fork `gatsby-theme-blog` (or skip it completely) to render your own components without having to worry about dealing with any of the page creation or data sourcing logic.